 Bring your awareness back and open the eyes again.
 Gently come into a table-top position, tuck the toes and circle the ankles to release tension from the ankle joints.

 This is the perfect starting point for an asana practice.
-It doesn’t necessarily have to be a Yin yoga practice – any form of asana practice performed with awareness can help you to release tension and relieve stress.
+It doesn’t necessarily have to be a restorative Yin yoga practice – any form of asana practice performed with awareness can help you to release tension and relieve stress.
 If you need some inspiration for some example yoga sequences, check out our free Yoga Class Plans eBook, which contains different yoga class plans.
 It provides a detailed description of the relevant asanas in a logical order along with the most important alignment cues.

-If you’re now eager to try Yin yoga yourself but don’t know how to start, let Yin mindfulness yoga trainer Chris Su take you by the hand.
+If you’re now eager to try some restorative Yin yoga poses yourself but don’t know how to start, let Yin mindfulness yoga trainer Chris Su take you by the hand.
 In his 7-session Yin yoga program The Power of Deep and Mindful Relaxation on TINT he shares with you his knowledge about mindful breathing and mindfulness mediation, which will help you to develop an understanding about Yin yoga.

-We also collected a series of 9 stress-relieving Yin yoga poses which you can immediately put into practice now to unwind, calm down and release tension in various areas of the body.
+We also collected a series of 9 restorative Yin yoga poses which you can immediately put into practice now to unwind, calm down and release tension in various areas of the body.
 All you need to do is roll out your yoga mat and make sure you have props such as blankets, bolsters, and yoga blocks handy to support the body.